cardiffnlp/tweeteval/README.md

 ```bash
 python evaluation_script.py
 ```
-The script takes the TweetEval gold test labels and the predictions from the "predictions" folder, but you can set this to suit your needs as optional parameters.
+The script takes the TweetEval gold test labels and the predictions from the "predictions" folder by default, but you can set this to suit your needs as optional parameters.

 ### Parameters